TZstatsADS/spring-2022-project2-group-14/README.md

 *The above general statement about project 2 can be removed once you are finished with your project.
 It is optional.

-## Analyzing Hate Crime Data in New York pre and post-Covid19
+## Analyzing Crime Data in New York pre and post-Covid19
 Term: Spring 2022

 + Team #14